Benefits of Squats for Men

 Each variation has its own advantages and disadvantages depending on what you want to achieve from performing them.

-In general, though, we recommend that you stick to barbell squat because they provide the greatest amount of muscle mass stimulation.
+In general, we recommend sticking to barbell squats because they provide the greatest muscle mass stimulation.

 Front squats are great for developing power and speed, whereas sumo squats are ideal for building strength and endurance.